Product News

 Tire pressure monitoring systems can be classified into two categories: direct TPMS and indirect TPMS.

 Direct TPMS: This system utilizes pressure sensors installed inside each tire to measure air pressure and temperature.
 The sensors then transmit the data to the vehicle's onboard computer via a wireless transmitter.
 When tire pressure is too high, too low, or the temperature is excessive, the system alerts the driver.
 Additionally, the warning thresholds for tire pressure and temperature can be customized by the vehicle owner based on the vehicle model, driving habits, and geographical location.
 Direct TPMS offers accurate, real-time tire pressure data, making it a more reliable option.
+A direct TPMS setup uses sensors placed inside each tire to measure their individual pressure.
+Such systems are usually accurate to within 1 psi.
+Current direct systems use a sensor mounted to the wheel or tire valve, which sends a signal to the car's computer.
+How the data is interpreted and displayed in the car with a direct TPMS depends on whether it is a low-line or high-line unit.

 Indirect TPMS: This system calculates tire pressure indirectly using wheel speed sensors and data from the vehicle's antilock braking system (ABS).
 Indirect TPMS does not require individual pressure sensors in each tire, making it a more cost-effective solution.
 However, it may not provide as precise data as direct TPMS and could struggle to detect gradual tire pressure loss.